Jose Siri Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up 154 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Mariners give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.